aprotyas/aprotyas/README.md

 ### Hi there 👋

-🌱 I’m currently learning electrical engineering, robotics, and autonomous systems.
+🌱 I’m currently learning electrical and computer engineering, robotics, and autonomous systems.
 📫 How to reach me: aprotyas@u.rochester.edu
 ⚡ Fun fact: There's an arrow in the FedEx logo...